RobertForristall/sourceware-lab-idp/README.md

 AWS_ACCESS_KEY: Access key of the AWS IAM user that has permissions to send emails
 AWS_SECRET_KEY: Secret key of the AWS IAM user that has permissions to send emails
 AWS_FROM_EMAIL: The email address that emails will be sent from

+# Keystore related properties
+KEYSTORE_PASS: Password for the keystore
+TOKEN_KEY_PASS: Password for the JWT token signing/validation key
 ```

 ## To Run In Eclipse